Skip to main content

 Overview

 Codex is an AI-powered CLI tool for software development.
-You can connect your Logic MCP server to make Logic documents available during coding sessions.
+You can connect your Logic MCP server to make Logic agents available during coding sessions.

 Prerequisites